MatthewMawby/SearchIndex/README.md

 Each triggered Lambda will then determine which index partition it needs to write each token to.
 If more than one potential partition exists for the given token, it will prioritize writing to the smaller partition.
 If only one partition exists, but it is at maximum size, then a new partition will be created.
-Writes must also appropriately update the INDEX_PARTITION_METADATA table appropriately.
+Writes will use optimistic locking at the index level.
+The lambda will write to the index, add the index to s3 with a new s3 identifier, and then conditionally update the corresponding index metadata document.
+If the update is successful, the metadata table will now point to the updated partition, if the update fails, the lambda exits which will initiate a retry for the kinesis record.
 After writing to the partition, the Lambda sends a record in the format below to the aggregator via SQS.

 ```javascript
 {